 - Roll each ball flat with rolling pin (or a wine bottle!)

-- Cook on very hot, un-greased pan or griddle for a few seconds on each side—just enough to get pretty little brown spot
+- Cook on very hot, un-greased pan or griddle for a few seconds on each side – just enough to get pretty little brown spots

-These can be enjoyed as a taco wrap, or for a bread substitute for almost any kind of sandwich.
-I like to spread them with cream cheese or salmon pate and enjoy with a few olives.
+These can be enjoyed as a taco wrap, or as a bread substitute for almost any kind of sandwich.
+I like to spread them with cream cheese or salmon pate and enjoy them with a few olives.
 Yummy!